-Fees for undergraduate courses in Architecture, Building and Town Planning are assessed on a term basis.
+Fees for undergraduate courses in Architecture, Building and Town Planning are assessed on a session basis.

-A full-time course fee will be charged for any term where more than 15 hours' per week instruction, etc., is involved.
+A full-time course fee will be charged for any session where more than 15 hours' per week instruction, etc., is involved.

-(i) Full-time Course Fee (more than 15 hours' atte endance per w /eek) • • • \$132 per term

-- (ii) Part-time Course Fee (over 6 hours' and up to 15 hours' attendance per week) ... \$66 per term - (iii) Part-time Course Fee (6 hours' or less attendance per week) \$33 per term
+(i) Full-time Course Fee (more than 15 hours' attendance per week) \$198 per session (ii) Part-time Course Fee (over 6 hours' and up to 15 hours' attendance per week) \$00 per session Giii) Part-time Course Fee (6 hours' or less \$79 per session attendance per week) \$49.50 per session